 - Forecasted time to complete the schedule

-- Status of the major change requests
+- Status of the major change requests & approved changes

 - Major identified risks

-Importance of Work Performance Reports in Communication Management
+Importance of Performance Reporting in Communication Management

-Which Formats Can Be Used to Create Work Performance Reports ?
+Which Formats Can Be Used to Create Work Performance Reports?

 Basically, performance reports provide comparisons of the current project performance to the baseline.
-Status Reports, Progress Reports, Forecasting Reports, Trend Reports, Variance Reports and Earned Value Reports are some of the types that are widely used.
+Status Reports, Progress Reports, Forecasting Reports, Trend Reports, Variance Reports, and Earned Value Reports are some of the types that are widely used.

-According to the Project Communication Management Plan, Work Performance Reports are used to communicate and discuss issues related with performance, cost, quality, resources, delays, risks with the stakeholders.
+According to the Project Communication Plan, Work Performance Reports are used to communicate and discuss issues related to performance, cost, quality, resources, delays, risks with the stakeholders.
 If the stakeholders decide that the project is behind the schedule, above the budget, they may decide to take corrective actions.
 The distribution of Performance Reports should be done as per the Project Communication Management Plan.

 Note that Work Performance Data, Work Performance Information, and Work performance Reporting are three interrelated concepts.
 Understanding them and knowing their differences will help you to pass the PMP certification exam.
 You may encounter a few questions.